 Group therapy: Group therapy, which serves as a complement to individual therapy, is offered here at Western Virginia Comprehensive Treatment Centers and it is able to help provide supportive interpersonal interactions with others in a safe environment.
 By partaking in group therapy sessions with others who have shared similar addiction-related battles, patients can progress in their recovery by obtaining and providing personal insight, support, and encouragement to and from other group members.
 All group therapy sessions are led by counselors who are trained in developing a balanced, informative, and understanding environment.

-Why Consider Treatment at Western Virginia Comprehensive Treatment Centers
+Why Consider Western Virginia Comprehensive Treatment Centers for Fentanyl Abuse

 Abusing a medication like fentanyl can cause individuals to endure a variety of negative consequences.
 From a physical standpoint, those who abuse fentanyl are known to develop serious gastrointestinal issues, feelings of isolation that interfere with every day functioning, and weakening of the immune system.
 This type of abuse can also lead to a lack of motivation, changes in one’s personality, problems at work, financial upset, and more.
 Those who abuse fentanyl often suffer from the loss of once healthy relationships with loved ones, serious mood changes, and increased levels of paranoia.
 Many individuals also report hallucinations and delusions, all of which tend to develop in those who abuse fentanyl.
 Luckily, by obtaining the correct treatment, these issues can be avoided.